swiftlang/swift-evolution/proposals/nnnn-definition-visibility.md

 ## Proposed solution

-This proposal introduces a new attribute `@exported` that provides the required control over the ability of clients to make use of the callable interface or the definition of a particular function (or both).
-The `@exported` attribute takes one or both of the following arguments in parentheses:
+This proposal introduces a new attribute `@export` that provides the required control over the ability of clients to make use of the callable interface or the definition of a particular function (or both).
+The `@export` attribute takes one or both of the following arguments in parentheses:

 * `interface`: means that a symbol is present in the binary in a manner that can be called by clients.
 * `implementation`: means that the function definition is available for clients to use for any purpose, including specializtion, inlining, or merely analyzing the body for optimization purposes.